 The Problem of Logical Inversions

-Logical inversions are commonly used in all of mathematics.
+Mathematical inversions are commonly employed in equations.
 For instance, if X = Y + Z, then, Y + Z = X. You need only two numbers to find the third, provided their relationship given by the above equation is true.
 The essential premise underlying this use is that X, Y, and Z are all entities of the same type.
 For instance, if X is $10 and Y is $3 then, by the above definition, Z must be $7.
-Let’s call this the quantitative use of logic, because it involves the use of quantities and all terms in this equation are of the same type.
+Let’s call this the quantitative use of addition because all terms in this equation are of the same type.

 Therefore, if you are adding different types of entities, you must first find a more abstract entity of which the entities being added are instances or sub-types.
 For example, to add apples and oranges, you must view them as sub-classes of fruits.
 Even to perform ordinary mathematical operations, therefore, we need to keep a conceptual hierarchy in mind, because without that conceptual hierarchy we could just add two entities and produce a new number, although that number would not represent a new type of object.
 For instance, you cannot add planets and galaxies, or tables and shirts, unless you identify them as instances of a general class called “things” or “objects”.

 And when you have constructed this conceptual hierarchy, the logical inversions cannot be applied.
-For instance, if “mortals” is a more general class than “men”, then we can say that “all men are mortals”, but we cannot say that “all mortals are men”.
+For instance, if “mammal” is a more general class than “cat”, then we can say that “cat is a mammal”, but we cannot say that “mammal is a cat”.

 Quantitative Logic in Machines